mluis/iQOS.parser/README.md

 # iQOS.parser
-A parser library for charge status.
+A parser library for holder charge status.